computer-lab/computerlab.io/lab-rules.md

 - We will work towards using Test Driven Development in order to more consistently meet time and quality requirements.

+### Canonical Things:
+- what is the canonical username for "Computer Lab"?
+- etc

 ### Design Procedures:

 ### Business Procedures: